 Testing the presets

 The Dell U2414H has numerous different presets available; ‘Standard’, ‘Multimedia’, ‘Movie’, ‘Game’, ‘Paper’, ‘Color Temp.’, ‘sRGB’ and ‘Custom Color’.
 Different presets have different customisation options available within the menu.
 In the table below we’ve included some basic readings (gamma, white point) using the default settings in each preset (with Dynamic Contrast disabled), some notes on the image as well as the extra OSD settings available.
+Note that these ‘extra’ settings are those that don’t apply to all presets tested here.
+Some basic functionality such as contrast and brightness adjustment is available for all presets tested here.
 The results using our test settings are also included, which are discussed later.
 Our test system used an Nvidia GTX 780 connected using HDMI with the signal corrected as above.
 Connecting the monitor using DP to an AMD GPU yields similar results.
 This table was produced using a keen eye and a Spyder4Elite colorimeter – using the Lagom.nl website, familiar images and applications to help assess performance.

 ||Gamma (central average)